disclaimer:

 Future me here: what you are about to read is cringe, and I apologize.
 I cared way too much about this in 2019/2020 and apparently had nothing better to do.

 As I finish up this post, I am a couple of hours away from finally watching The Rise Of Skywalker.
-This is a collection of thoughts I have been adding mulling over and writing down since early 2018.
+This is a collection of thoughts I have been adding to, mulling over, and writing down since early 2018.
 Best to wrap this up before the deluge of new feelings and thoughts the end of the Sequel Saga will bring.

 Homework for the writing of this post included watching all the trailers for the Sequel Saga, and comparing them to the final product.
 The Force Awakens trailer still holds the foremost spot in my heart, and I think I have more nostalgia for it than for the actual movie.
 I still get goosebumps watching it.
 The way it builds up to the force theme with the hyperspace visual is perfection.